keagan-b/CS-Skin-Value-Predictor/README.md

 # Counter Strike Skin Value Predictor

-Uses a CNN regression model written with Keras in Python 3 to attempt to predict the price of a skin on the Steam Community Market.
+Uses a CNN regression model written with Keras in Python 3 to attempt to predict the price of a Counter Strike 2 skin on the Steam Community Market.

 ---
 ### About